emacs-eask/cli/docs/content/en/Getting Started/Quick Start.md

 $ eask init
 ```

-You will be asked with some questions about the package you are going to create:
+You will be asked some questions about the package you are going to create:

 ```
 package name: (your-project)